Roll20/roll20-character-sheets/Blades in the Dark/README.md

 ## Changelog

+### 2.4
+* Several bugfixes
+* New clocks-only mode for the faction page for those who want a character sheet just to store clocks

 ### 2.3
 * Added broadcast button for sending information to chat for special abilities, clocks, and harm.
 * Image clocks have been replaced by a CSS version that looks sharper, especially in the roll template.